Electronic-Grade Metal-Organic Precursors

 Precursor synthesis impurities, metal exchange

 Even ppb-level contamination at advanced nodes can shift electrical properties.
 Particularly critical for DRAM and CMOS high-k.<50 ppb total metals (electronic grade target)Sublimation purification of TMHD compounds provides an inherent secondary purification step.
-Solid handling avoids liquid-phase metal exchange.
+Solid handling avoids liquid-phase metal exchange.,

 Moisture (H₂O)